isama22/Data-Structures/README.md

   * from a specific index ((you cant really do this since an object is not an array))
 * conditionals
   * example: ```javascript user["likes birds"] = true;```
+* object methods to remember:
+  * object.assign()
+  * object.entries() - returns an array of the k:v pairs
+  * object.fromEntries() is the opposite of object.entries(), returns a new object from its k:v pairs
 ### special misc:
 * format an array of numbers into phone number syntax // way to swap out each item of an array in place. this walks the array and swaps every index out
 ```javascript